usetrmnl/byos_sinatra/README.md

 ```

 **docker-based setup**
-You may optionally edit the Dockerfile to enable sqlite.

 ```
 cp dotenv-sample .env # (and edit to set the appropriate variables) docker build -t trmnl_byos -f Dockerfile .